How to position element absolute but inside its container?

 Image below shows what you can accomplish using this technique:

-4 thoughts on “How to position element absolute but inside its container?”
+0 responses to “How to position element absolute but inside its container?”

-1. It’s not a trick but a basic css behavior
+It’s not a trick but a basic css behavior

 You also don’t need to specify div before the ID selector in css file as there can be only one ID in the document and ID is the strongest selector so it cannot be overridden without using ID again or !important in the css file.